RTXteam/RTX/notes/arax-maintenance-sop.md

 the large empty text-box).
 Then click on "Post to ARAX".
 Compare the results that are listed under the "Results" navigation tab, to what you would see if you ran the `Example 1` JSON query on `arax.ncats.io/test` or `arax.ci.transltr.io`.
 Repeat this procedure for `Example 2`, `Example 3`, and `Pathfinder`.
-The results don't have to be _exactly_ the same, but if you see any major differences, please report an issue (e.g., via the `#deployment` channel in the `CATRAX` Slack workspace) before proceeding; the reason for this is that if you aren't starting with a "known good" ARAX, it doesn't make sense to try to do new development.
+5. Click on the "Results" tab (on the left) and scroll down to look at the results.
+The results don't have to be _exactly_ the same as what you see with the `master` branch code, but if you see any _major_ unexpected differences, please report an issue (e.g., via the `#deployment` channel in the `CATRAX` Slack workspace) before proceeding; the reason for this is that if you aren't starting with a "known good" ARAX, it doesn't make sense to try to do new development.
 The exception to this guidance is if one of the standard KPs has suddenly broken one of the example queries in ARAX; in that case, we wouldn't